THE PRESSURE WASH

 began to run off.

-So far has He removed our transgressions from us.” — Psalm 103:12 (NKJV)
+“As far as the east is from the west, so far has He removed our transgressions from us.” — Psalm 103:12 (NKJV)

 Storms will return.